-The line rebuild forecast increased with the on-boarding of a contractor to handle the resources and installation of covered conductor.
+The line rebuild forecast increased with the on-boarding of a contractor to handle the construction resources and installation of covered conductor and the ability of the contractor to deliver on the installation of more covered conductor.
 Covered conductor installation remains a project that will continue beyond 2025.